How many travellers are in a group safari?

 What is the age limit for wildlife safaris in Tanzania?

 There is no minimum or maximum age limit on safaris, and we are happy to organise itineraries suitable for family safaris.
-However, generally we advise that the best age for children is 8 years and above due to the long drives.
-Parents should also be aware that most campsites, and some lodges, are unfenced, and the responsibility of each child lies with you at all times.
+Parents should be aware that most campsites, and some lodges, are unfenced, and the responsibility of each child lies with you at all times.

 Where will I stay overnight?